 *The national public opinion survey was conducted for the Red Cross April 17-20, 2014 using ORC International’s Online CARAVAN omnibus survey.

-The campaign is also helping train lifeguards and swim instructors in these communities-so far, 768 more trained individuals are helping keep others safe in and around the water.
-Another 786 youth are gaining the skills they need to become future lifeguards through Junior Lifeguarding.
-And nearly 2,850 parents and caregivers have learned more about drowning prevention and what to do if things go wrong.
-As we enter the third full year, we are filling more than 194 pools and waterfronts in 86 towns in 17 states.
-See the Partners tab for a full list of our Centennial Campaign partners.
+The campaign is also helping train lifeguards and swim instructors in these communities-so far, 1,092 more trained individuals are teaching people to swim and about water safety and helping keep others safe in and around the water.
+Another 883 youth are gaining the skills they need to become future lifeguards through Junior Lifeguarding.
+And nearly 3,600 parents and caregivers have learned more about drowning prevention and what to do if things go wrong.
+In our fourth year of the campaign, we are filling more than 204 pools and waterfronts in 88 towns in 17 states.
+See our State Listing below for a full list of our Centennial Campaign partners.